sandordargo/sandordargo.github.io/_drafts/in_progress/technical/rvalue-const-references.md

 ## Conclusion

-Today we discussed about `const` rvalue references.
+Today we discussed `const` rvalue references.
 We saw that although at a first glance they don't make much sense, they are still useful.
-Rvalue references in general are used with move semantics which implies modifying the referred object, but in some rare cases it might have a good semantic meaning.
-At the same time, it's also used with `=delete` to prohibit rvalue references in a bullet proof way.
+Rvalue references in general are used with move semantics which implies modifying the referred object, but in some rare cases, it might have a good semantic meaning.
+At the same time, it's also used with `=delete` to prohibit rvalue references in a bulletproof way.

 Let me know if you've ever used `const` rvalue references in your code!